Reviewed by Annabel

 ‘Dead?’
 Jocasta asked.
 The messenger nodded, his face a mask of mute sympathy.
 ‘Good,’ she said.
 ‘So what happens now?’

 The old stories are so often the best, getting retold, embellished, modified through the generations.
-Sophocles and his contemporaries, living in often turbulent, and deity-driven times, had such riches to work with to incorporate into their tales.
+Sophocles and his contemporaries, living in often turbulent, and gods-driven times had such riches to work with to incorporate into their tales.

 Haynes does a fine job in bringing a modern sensibility to the myth, interpreting the old stories with expert eyes to tell how it might really have been.
-In an author’s note, she explains how she pieced the various parts together and where she adapted them to fit a single story arc.
-Her clear vision comes to the fore when Thebes is struck once again by plague.
+This clear vision comes to the fore when Thebes is struck once again by plague.
 That she does this without lessening the drama and sensation of the visceral way they did things, yet invests the arc with a sense of history and clarity. gives us a truly page-turning thriller seen through these two womens’ lives.
-I loved it and can’t wait to see how Natalie Haynes interprets the classics next.
+I loved it.